 Drugs produce a chemical imbalance within the brain.
 Prolonged drug use alters brain chemistry significantly as dependence takes hold.
 Marijuana withdrawal can produce psychological symptoms that are difficult to endure.
 Marijuana regulates emotion and when in withdrawal, anger and anxiety are common.
 Outbursts of rage are also to be expected, as are feelings of overwhelming depression.
 Sleep can be disrupted by vivid and scary dreams, or some may experience bouts of insomnia.

 A detox at Cornerstone will allow us to plan for these symptoms and treat any others as they arise.
-We can guide you through detox.
-Most symptoms will be lessened considerably and the road to recovery made much easier.
+We can guide you through detox and most symptoms will be lessened considerably, and the road to recovery made much easier.

 How Long Will Marijuana Withdrawal Symptoms Last?